zeisys/precedents.org_data_collection/README.md

 ## 2C (Column C) - SCR Citation Number

 **Definition:**
-The Supreme Court Reports (SCR) citation must follow the format **[YEAR] VOLUME_NUMBER S.C.R.
-PAGE_NUMBER**.
+The Supreme Court Reports (SCR) citation must follow one of these formats:
+- `[YEAR] VOLUME_NUMBER S.C.R.
+PAGE_NUMBER (For standard citations)`
+- `[YEAR] Supp.
+(VOLUME_NUMBER) S.C.R.
+PAGE_NUMBER (For supplements)`

 This field is mandatory and cannot be left empty.
 If you cannot locate this field, you must omit this row, as the data will not be accepted.

 **Examples of Allowed Entries:**
 - `[2004] 3 S.C.R.
 56`